-Ina Garten Grilled Shrimp Kabob requires little effort and yields a moist and juicy shrimp that tastes great the next day – if you have any leftovers.
+This recipe for Ina Garten grilled shrimp kabobs requires little effort and yields a moist and juicy shrimp that tastes great the next day – if you have any leftovers.
 Love kabob?
 Try my Persian kabob recipes.

-During the summer months we are always outdoors enjoying the long sunny days.
+When the weather turns warm, my family and I are always outdoors enjoying the gorgeous sunny days.
 That means biking, swimming, frolicking on the beach and of course, grilling!
 We grill everything and love to eat outdoors, too.

 I am always on the lookout for easy recipes during the busy weeknights.
 Although you might think we’d have more free time over the summer, it’s like we’re even busier!
 So when I find an easy grilling recipe that the whole family loves, you know it’s making the meal rotation.

-If you love shrimp, then there is no excuse to not make this Ina Garten Grilled Shrimp.
+If you love shrimp, then there is no excuse to not make this recipe.
 It is super, ridiculously easy, marinates quickly and is so friggin’ delicious you won’t believe how little effort it took to make such a delicious meal.

 This marinade only requires a minimum of an hour to sit together, unlike most marinades that require the meat to sit in the marinade all day or overnight.
 Despite the hour marinating time, you still end up with plump shrimp that tastes incredible.

 Ina always like to butterfly the shrimp, because it gives you more surface are for the meat to grab hold of the marinade.
 This increases the flavor factor.
 She recommends butterflying shrimp in her baked shrimp scampi recipe, too.

 Can you skip the butterflying step.
 Sure.
 We all have lazy streaks and I get this extra step can be a pain.
 But honestly, it’s well worth the extra few minutes of sliding that pairing knife down the back of the shrimp to butterfly it.